vexide/website/src/content/blog/fall-update-24.md

 ## Simulator Host

-The simulator's [host crate](https://github.com/vexide/vex-v5-qemu/tree/main/packages/host) is the "API" behind the QEMU sim, and is where the host-side device abstractions are being developed.
-This is where things like device firmware is mocked and communication with the QEMU child process over our binary protocol is done.
+The simulator's [host crate](https://github.com/vexide/vex-v5-qemu/tree/main/packages/host) is the API behind the QEMU sim, and is where the host-side device abstractions are being developed.
+This is where things like interactions with motors and sensors are mocked and communication with the QEMU child process over our binary protocol is done.

 ```rs
 let mut simulated_brain = Brain::new();